The

 the Market Hall (left).
 To the right: a part of the Castle District with

-the Mathias Church, the Fishermen's Bastion and the Budapest Hilton.
+the Mathias Church, the Fisherman's Bastion and the Hilton Budapest opened in 1976.

 Hint: The inner terminus of the HÉV (suburban railway) line to Szentendre is located under the square.
 This is the line which takes you to the Urban Transit Museum in Szentendre.

-The upper quay (the street above the quay) is called Bem rakpart.
-Here you will find a few hotels, brasseries, and the French Institute for Culture.
+Here you will find a few hotels, brasseries, and the French Institute (Institut Français).

-Some of the houses in the street are now getting renovated, but most of the trees had had to be cut after a catastrophic storm in which two people have died from falling branches.
-It turned out the trees were suffering from some kind of disease that made them too weak.
+Some of the houses in the street are now getting renovated, but most of the trees had had to be cut after a catastrophic storm in which two people died from falling branches.
+It turned out the trees were suffering from some kind of disease that made them too weak to withstand the strong wind.
+A tram stop was originally located here, but was moved to south of the bridge a few years ago.

 Let's climb out on the other side:

-The new stop for Clark Ádám tér/Lánchíd is located after the tram climbs out of the underpass.
-There's a crossover switch after the stop, used during shortenings.
-Trivia: Currently only Ganz articulated trams (and heritage cars) are allowed to go through the underpass - Tatras, TW6000 and everything else must turn back here.
+The stop for Clark Ádám tér/Lánchíd is located after the tram climbs out of the underpass.
+There's a crossover switch after the stop, used only during shortenings.

-Here the views are dominated by the Chain Bridge, or the Castle Bazaar, which is in a very rundown condition, so I'm not going to show you photos of it :(
+Here the views are dominated by the Chain Bridge, and the Castle Garden Bazaar (Várkert Bazár), which was renovated in 2013/14 after decades of neglection:

-The stop Döbrentei tér is a few hundred meters away from named square.
-Here you shall find the best lighting conditions in the early forenoon hours.
+The stop Döbrentei tér was originally a few hundred meters away from named square.

-Route 18 is joining us here as it arrives from Déli pályaudvar.
+Route 56/56A is joining us here as it arrives from Déli pályaudvar (these are of course older photos, but the basic geometry of the junction hasn't changed).

 Trams are running here in the middle of the narrow road between the river and the cliffs of Gellért-hegy (St. Gellert's Hill).